Maya Catholic speaker coming to western Kentucky

 He said a major strength in Mayan culture is “the sense of community.”

 “We are just happy to be a part of the Church,” said Cano. ”It is so beautiful.”

-(This story originally appeared in the April 2018 issue of The Western Kentucky Catholic.)
+Originally printed in the April 2018 issue of The Western Kentucky Catholic.

 Copyright © 2018 Diocese of Owensboro/The Western Kentucky Catholic